Crafty9813/browser-cv2.js/README.md

 # browser-cv2.js
 Using OpenCV.js to access webcam on a web page.
+So far works perfectly on a laptop, but not really for phones...irdk whats wrong...